spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 # Setup

-// Make sure you setup using the setup guide
+Before starting this tutorial, make sure you have followed the instructions in our [setup and installation guide](TODO).

 # What will be covered?

 This tutorial will implement a simple health pack pickup that will grant health to players who walk over it.
-The amount of health granted will be fixed, and the health pack will be consumed through use, and respawn a little later.
+The amount of health granted will be fixed and the health pack will be consumed through use, respawning a little later.

 To implement this feature we will: